shaik1002/biggitlabbomb/doc/user/profile/service_accounts.md

 - On GitLab Premium, you can create one service account for every paid seat you have.
 - On GitLab Ultimate, you can create an unlimited number of service accounts.

-How you create an account differs depending on whether you are a:
+How you create an account differs depending on whether you are on GitLab.com or self-managed.

-- Top-level group Owner.
-- In GitLab self-managed, an administrator.

-### Top-level group Owners
+### GitLab.com

-> - Introduced for GitLab.com in GitLab 16.3
-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/163726) in GitLab 17.5 [with a feature flag](../../administration/feature_flags.md) named `allow_top_level_group_owners_to_create_service_accounts` for GitLab Self-Managed.
-Disabled by default.

-FLAG:
-On GitLab self-managed, by default this feature is not available.
-To make it available, an administrator can [enable the feature flag](../../administration/feature_flags.md) named `allow_top_level_group_owners_to_create_service_accounts`.
-On GitLab.com, this feature is available.

 Prerequisites:

 - You must have the Owner role in a top-level group.
-- For GitLab self-managed, top-level group Owners must be [allowed to create service accounts](../../administration/settings/account_and_limit_settings.md#allow-top-level-group-owners-to-create-service-accounts).

 1. [Create a service account](../../api/group_service_accounts.md#create-a-service-account-user).